aemrehu/discordhotkeys/README.md

-**Simple script to control Jockie Music discord bot**
+# Simple script to control Jockie Music discord bot

-Usage from command line:
+## Usage from command line:

-    python hotkeys.py pathtosettingsfile
+    python hotkeys.py settings.toml

-Settings file must be .toml and follow this syntax:
+## Settings file must be `.toml`, follow this syntax and can be named whatever:

     [url]
     URL = "https...."